moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 script:
 # This step lints your PHP files to check for syntax errors.
   - moodle-plugin-ci phplint
-# This step runs the PHP Copy/Paste Detector on your plugin.
-# This helps to find code duplication.
-  - moodle-plugin-ci phpcpd
 # This step runs the PHP Mess Detector on your plugin.
 This helps to find
 # potential problems with your code which can result in
 # refactoring opportunities.